antiguru/column-rs/README.md

 }
 ```

-This example is contained in the `columnar` crate, you can run it from
+This example is contained in the `column` crate, you can run it from
 the crate's root directory by typing

 ```